Kim Butterfield: "Gloved Hand Killer"

 On 4 November 2014, Hollyoaks publicised a storyline dubbed "the gloved hand killer".
 It was described as a long-running mystery story in which a serial killer begins committing murders at the local hospital.
 Kilkelly stated that one character would be murdered with a lethal injection at Dee Valley Hospital in an episode airing in January 2015.
 However, viewers would not be shown the killer's identity, only their gloved hand which creates the mystery.
 The perpetrator has complete access to the hospital patients and believes they have a right to decide who should live or die.
 As Kim is a nurse at the hospital she becomes a suspect alongside Lindsey, Dr. S'avage, Celine McQueen (Sarah George) and Tegan Lomax (Jessica Ellis).
 Hollyoaks kept the killer's identity a secret for ten months before revealing their identity.

 Over the course of the year the storyline generated much publicity and speculation of who the killer could be.
 In February 2015, Daniel Kilkelly opined that as Kim was still a new character she was a "blank slate" and would not be surprised if she was the killer.
 In April, All About Soap published an article dedicated to why their staff believed Kim was the murderer.
 By October, Carl Greenwood from the Daily Mirror believed that Kim was a "real contender" to be the killer.
 But they believed her to be too obvious because of her "crazy" behaviour.
-Tamara Hardingham-Gill writing for Metro echoed their comments naming Kim "the most obvious suspect" and least surprising would she had of been the killer.
+Tamara Hardingham-Gill writing for Metro echoed their comments naming Kim "the most obvious suspect" and least surprising if she had been the killer.
 The Huffington Post's Ashley Percival also believed Kim was the culprit.
 Viewers also believed that Kim was the killer and she topped a poll ran via Beamly with over 566,000 votes.
 But Tina Miles from the Liverpool Echo believed that she was too obvious a suspect.